leemaro123/Socks/README.txt

 	 I have also noted everything to the readme page.

 9:27 Lastly, I commited my code to github and push it.

+Date: 2022-10-16

+6:30 I have made About us page on home ditrctory.
+	 I have tried to link it with navigation bar, so I made changes to the _Layout.cshtml file.

+6:40 Then I tried to see out put.
+	 It shoewed error of two pages.
+	 I was shocked.

+6:55 After 15 minutes, I realize that I forgot to update my controller page.
+	 Now, I have updated it and try to run it and it works completely. :)